Black and White Chocolate Chippers... just like the mall but even better.

 With the mixer on low, slowly add in the dry mixture, stirring until just incorporated.
 Fold in white chocolate chips.
 Scoop onto the prepared cookie sheet and squish slightly if flatter cookies are desired (I think the cookies look prettier if they are squished about half way down before baking).

-Bake for about 8 or 9 minutes.
+Bake for 8-10 minutes.
 Allow cookies to cool on baking sheet for 5 minutes before removing to a wire rack to cool completely.
 Serve with milk and store in an airtight container.